-At the end of 2022 the District had \$254.7 million invested in capital assets comprised of the Nine Springs Wastewater Treatment Plant, eighteen major pumping stations, over one hundred miles of interceptor sewers and force mains, and associated facilities.
-Table A-4 summarizes these assets.
+At the end of 2023 the District had \$254.8MM invested in capital assets, net of depreciation, which is comprised of the Nine Springs Wastewater Treatment Plant, eighteen major pumping stations, over one hundred miles of interceptor sewers and force mains, and associated facilities.
+There was a slight increase of \$0.1MM in total capital assets at the end of 2023 compared to 2022.
+Changes in capital assets by major category is included in the notes to the financial statements (Note 4 - Capital Assets).

-Table A-4

-Capital Assets

-(000's)